 There isn't much of a consensus on generation definitions.
-There are 3 or more different date ranges for the generations.
+There are many different date ranges for the generations.

 place Gen X from 1965-1976.

 2. The generation after Gen X has been called Gen Y, the Net Generation (N Gen), Echo Boomers, Mosaic, the Bridger Generation

 and the Millennial generation.

 3. The Xers are the 13th generation to be born since the American Revolution.

 The Millennial generation continues to grow as young immigrants expand its ranks.

 Source Millennials projected to overtake Baby Boomers as America’s largest generation | Pew Research

 Source: The Birth Years of Millennials and Generation Z - Barkley